MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-and-monitoring.md

 **Design considerations:**

-- App monitoring can use a dedicated workspaces or a centralized monitor logs workspace.
+- App monitoring while using a dedicated workspaces or a centralized monitor logs workspace

-- App performance and health monitoring for both infrastructure as a service (IaaS) and platform as a service (PaaS) resources.
+- App performance and health monitoring for both infrastructure as a service (IaaS) and platform as a service (PaaS) resources

-- Data aggregation across all app components.
+- Data aggregation across all app components

 - [Health modeling and operationalization](https://docs.microsoft.com/azure/cloud-adoption-framework/manage/monitor/cloud-models-monitor-overview):

-  - How to measure the health of the workload and its subsystems.
+  - How to measure the health of the workload and its subsystems
-  - A _traffic-light_ model to represent health.
+  - A traffic-light model to represent health
-  - How to respond to failures across app components.
+  - How to respond to failures across app components

 **Design recommendations:**